nroi/paracusia/README.md

 # Paracusia

-Paracusia is an MPD client library.
-It's written entirely in Elixir, without any dependencies outside the standard library.
+Paracusia is an MPD client library for Elixir.
-Paracusia not only exposes the API calls for a running MPD server, but also maintains state.
-This means you can access properties of MPD (such as the currently playing song) without sending a new message over the socket.

-## Current status
-alpha.
-Bugs are likely to occur, the API is subject to change.

 ## Installation